 Lie #4.
 I should listen to the advice of a local agent/uncle/friend.

 If you were lost in an American city, would you call your uncle for directions or would you ask a local resident for help?
 A certified education counselor knows more about each university he or she represents (and the surrounding city) than your well-intentioned uncle ever will.
 Beware of the local agent who recommends the same handful of US universities to all his clients; these universities are likely unaccredited institutions with low academic standards and bad reputations with low visa approval rates.

 Lie #5.
 American Counselors are expensive in the USA.

-A good education consultant serves as a kind of trusted advisor who can help you choose from the 4,000+ US universities, avoid application mistakes, receive visa interview training, and significantly improve your chances of arriving on a USA campus.
+A good education consultant serves as a kind of trusted advisor who can help you choose from the thousands of US universities, avoid application mistakes, receive visa interview training, and significantly improve your chances of arriving on a USA campus.
 Do you know the monthly living cost in the USA?
 Do you know how to study in the USA with a scholarship?

 Lie #6.
 The statement of purpose essay doesn’t matter.